Sebmolendijk/mcas-labs/mcas_information_protection_lab.md

 In a perfect world, all your employees understand the importance of information protection and work within your policies.
 But in a real world, it's probable that a partner who works with accounting uploads a document to your Box repository with the wrong permissions, and a week later you realize that your enterprise's confidential information was leaked to your competition.
 Microsoft Cloud App Security helps you prevent this kind of disaster before it happens.

-In this task, you will protect a sensitive document library in SharePoint Online using the native integration with Azure Information Protection.

 ## Labs

 * [Apply AIP classification to SSN documents:](Apply-AIP-classification-to-SSN-documents) :clock10: 10 min